History of religion in the United States: Jehovah's Witnesses

 Jehovah's Witnesses comprise a fast-growing denomination that has kept itself separate from other Christian denominations.
 It began in 1872 with Charles Taze Russell, but experienced a major schism in 1917 as Joseph Franklin Rutherford began his presidency.
 Rutherford gave new direction to the movement and renamed the movement "Jehovah's witnesses" in 1931.
 The period from 1925 to 1933 saw many significant changes in doctrine.
 Attendance at their yearly Memorial dropped from a high of 90,434 in 1925 to 63,146 in 1935.
-Since 1950 growth has been very rapid.
+Since 1950, growth has been very rapid.

-During the World War II, Jehovah's Witnesses experienced mob attacks in America and were temporarily banned in Canada and Australia because of their lack of support for the war effort.
+During World War II, Jehovah's Witnesses experienced mob attacks in America and were temporarily banned in Canada and Australia because of their lack of support for the war effort.
 They won significant Supreme Court victories involving the rights of free speech and religion that have had a great impact on legal interpretation of these rights for others.
 In 1943, the United States Supreme Court ruled in West Virginia State Board of Education vs. Barnette that school children of Jehovah's Witnesses could not be compelled to salute the flag.

 Church of Christ, Scientist

-The Church of Christ, Scientist was founded in 1879, in Boston by Mary Baker Eddy, the author of its central book, Science and Health with Key to the Scriptures, which offers a unique interpretation of Christian faith.
+The Church of Christ, Scientist was founded in 1879, in Boston by Mary Baker Eddy.
+The religion’s two central texts are the Bible and Eddy’s book, Science and Health with Key to the Scriptures, which offers a unique interpretation of Christian faith.
 Christian Science teaches that the reality of God denies the reality of sin, sickness, death and the material world.
 Accounts of miraculous healing are common within the church, and adherents often refuse traditional medical treatments.
 Legal troubles sometimes result when they forbid medical treatment of their children.

 The Church is unique among American denominations in several ways.
 It is highly centralized, with all the local churches merely branches of the mother church in Boston.
 There are no ministers, but there are practitioners who are integral to the movement.
 The practitioners operate local businesses that claim to help members heal their illnesses by the power of the mind.
 They depend for their clientele on the approval of the Church.
 Starting in the late 19th century the Church rapidly lost membership, although it does not publish statistics.
 Its flagship newspaper Christian Science Monitor lost most of its subscribers and dropped its paper version to become an online source.